C3PWhoa/ARGoS-Kilobots/README.md

      * Goal: Stop 3 robots when it reaches the desired relative position.
        * Concept of minimum distance.
        * Declaration of a distance array
        * 4 states :
          * ORBIT_TOOCLOSE
          * ORBIT_FORWARD
+         * ORBIT_NORMAL
+         * ORBIT_STOP

+   ## Lab 11 : shape
+     * Goal: Stop 3 robots when it reaches the desired relative position With the assignment of a new identifier.
+     * The arrival order of the robots is no longer relevant.
+See the XML file.
+       * Concept of minimum distance.
+       * Declaration of a distance array
+       * Assignment of a new identifier.
+       * 4 states :
+         * ORBIT_TOOCLOSE
+         * ORBIT_FORWARD